-5. Communicators Are At the Front Door to the Digital Workplace
+5. Communicators Open the Front Door to the Digital Workplace

 Creating a mobile gateway with targeted, worldwide reach is the best way to enable communication in every direction among large groups of employees.
-A mobile intranet with communication at its center will provide an effective structure that can let workers know which tools are best suited to helping them do their jobs and when it’s best to use them.
+A mobile intranet with communication at its center will provide an effective structure that can let workers know which tools will best help them do their jobs and when it's the right time to use them.
 It can also ensure proper governance.

 A growing number of enterprise organizations are using employee apps as a portal to their digital workplace, through which various tools—like the Office 365 applications they’ve mandated for their employees—can be integrated.
 These tools and services can be organized and accessed via mobile devices, wherever and whenever, and they have the additional benefit of building employee engagement by meeting a wide range of relevant communication needs and streamlining necessary HR processes.